zachnieto/neatqueueweb/docs/README.md

 ## Tournaments
 ### `/tournament create`
 #### Description
- Create a new tournament and shows signup buttons.
+ (BETA) Create a new tournament and shows signup buttons.
 #### Usage: `/tournament create [name] [team_size] [number_of_teams]`
 #### Arguments:
 `name`: *(Required)* The tournament name, also the name of the queue/stats storage for determining seeding.\